-In year 1 we offer students to opportunity to study China, Japan or Korea in a social sciences or humanities context through one of our understanding Japan modules.
-Each module will focus on a core text, which could be a book or a collection of articles, which has played a significant role in developing an intricate understand of thier chosen East Asian country.
+In year 1 we offer students to opportunity to study China, Japan or Korea in a social sciences or humanities context through our understanding China/Japan/Korea modules.
+Each module will focus on a core text, which could be a book or a collection of articles, which has played a significant role in developing an intricate understand of the chosen East Asian country.

 Working with this core text, you will learn how to identify, analyse and critique primary and secondary sources and develop a well-rounded understanding of the topic.
 These key research skills will help you as you develop through your degree and take on more independent study in later years.

 You will be taught via a combination of lectures and seminars.
 Lectures will give you in-depth information and background to your core text of study whilst seminars and workshops will allow for discussion and further exploration of the text.